-There is a counsellor at Harlaw Academy who will work with any pupil in S1-S6 who would like to have some time to talk about any problems and difficulties they feel they are having.
+There are two counsellors at Harlaw Academy, Claire (f) and Mati (m).
+Mati is in school on Monday and Tuesday and Claire on Wednesday and Thursday.
+They will work with any pupil in S1-S6 who would like to have some time to talk about problems and difficulties they feel they are having.

-Angela will meet the young person for an ‘initial appointment’, to explain how the service works and what counselling is about.
-If the pupil feels that counselling may be beneficial, counselling appointments can begin.
-The number of appointments a pupil may have is driven mainly by them, with discussion with Angela.
-An appointment will last a period.
+One of our counsellors will meet the young person for an ‘initial appointment’, to explain how the service works and what counselling is about.
+If the pupil feels that counselling may be beneficial, they will be placed on the waiting list and will be contacted as soon as a space becomes available.
+An appointment will last a period and each pupil attending counselling will be offered up to 12 weekly sessions with one of our counsellors.
 The only person who will know a pupil is attending a counselling appointment is their Guidance Teacher (for health and safety purposes), they will not however know what is discussed in appointments.

-The service is confidential, however, if the young person is at risk or may not be safe, Angela may have to share this with the appropriate person in school, usually their Guidance Teacher.
-No information would be shared without the young person’s prior knowledge.
+The service is confidential, however, if the young person is at risk or may not be safe, Mati or Claire may have to share this with the appropriate person in school, usually their Guidance Teacher.
+This would be discussed with the young person first.

 The school nurse service offers confidential support with regard to the health and wellbeing of school aged children and young people between the ages of 5-19 years.
 The school nurse works in partnership with you and your child to help identify and support their physical, emotional and mental health needs.
 Throughout your child or young person’s time in secondary school support can be offered on a one-to-one basis or, if appropriate, working with the family as a whole unit.
 Part of the role of the school nurse is to liaise with other professionals and agencies that can offer support to your child or young person.